 For SKAN, the market leader in pharmaceutical isolators, we created an interactive virtual reality learning tool for machine operators that can be used by anybody, anywhere.
 Unlike the machines, which have to stay in one place.
 The elearning tool had to be true to life, since any operator mistakes can be expensive.
 So we got rid of the hand controllers typical for VR, and used hand tracking.
-Making learning, testing, and simulating the isolator, feel more realistic than ever.
+Making learning, testing, and simulating the isolator in spatial computing, feel more realistic than ever.

 Developing the content

 Based on different input sources from SKAN, we essentially transformed a combination of verbal briefings and detailed paper documentation into an immersive learning experience going beyond what they had to date.
 Just like in real life, the application consisted of different chapters, each with different steps, completed sequentially one after another.
 Each step was fleshed out with more detail on the watch outs and dangers you'd be confronting if it were a real life training situation.
 An information board in the VR application gives you an overview of your learning goals to hand.
 Including the contents you've already learnt, and those you still have to complete the training.

 Hand and gesture control is the Holy Grail of interaction design.
 After all that's how we intuitively interact with the round of world around us in real life.
 Thanks to the Oculus quest’s hand tracking, which tracks not just the position of both hands, but even the movement of each finger, we could achieve this.
 Gestures like “grab”, “pick up”, “place” or “hang” could be intuitively understood when spoken by narrator, and required no additional user interface.

 Light hardware, big challenge